steven14ggyy/DSP_HW2/results/Report.md

 # HW2 / Image Filtering and Corner Detection

 ## Overview
 The project is related to corner detection.
-By digital signal processing, corners in an image can be found out and labeled as red circles shown on the image.
+By digital signal processing, corners in an image can be found out and labeled as red circles on the image.
 To do so, we use gradient filters and a Gaussian filter, calculate "corner response function" (R), transform R to a binary image,  and finally find local maximums, where corners appear.

 ## Implementation